MSW Program Coursework in FSW

 Click here for this semester's FSWI CPE courses.

 The FSW Certificate Program is offered periodically, beginning in the early spring.
 In years it will be offered, information is posted here in the late fall for the following year’s monthly sessions.
 To learn about the course content, dates, CEUs, cost, and application process at any time, please contact Dr. Christine Callahan at firstname.lastname@example.org or 410-706-7051.

-FSWI congratulates the second cohort of participants of the Financial Social Work Certificate Program!
+FSWI congratulates a cohort of participants of the Financial Social Work Certificate Program!

 Other Educational Information